 Cybersecurity professionals must have an important risk mitigation strategy to create, review, and exercise a system recovery plan that will ensure the restoration of data as part of a comprehensive disaster recovery strategy.
 The risk mitigation plan must protect critical data, configurations, and logs to ensure continuity of operations due to unexpected events.
 For additional protection, backups should be encrypted and stored offsite offline when possible, support complete recovery and reconstitution of systems and devices, perform periodic testing, and evaluate backup plan updates as necessary to accommodate the ever-changing network environment.

 4. Get rid of unwanted hardware

 As every system administrator knows, you need to take inventory of your network devices and software.
 You should remove unwanted or unneeded hardware from the equation as much as possible by starting with a known baseline.
-This will allow you to establish control over operations going forward while reducing the attack surface even more so than before!
+This will allow you to establish control over operations in the future while reducing the attack surface even more so than before!

 As part of the risk mitigation process, systems must be actively managed – meaning they can adapt dynamically in response to changing threat environments while scaling up and streamlining administrative tasks for optimal efficiency during operation.

 5. Ensure Signed Software Policies

 To make sure that your computer is secure, you should use a modern operating system that enforces signed software execution policies for scripts, executables and device drivers.